-The Glucose Tolerance Test (GTT) result will be forwarded to your doctor after several days.
+The GTT result will be forwarded to your doctor after several days.
 It may show:

 - Normal test

 - Impaired glucose tolerance – this is not diabetes, but may progress to diabetes; it usually requires a modification to the diet